Whimsy Stick

 Calm = access to everything

-The owners who get the fastest results are not the ones with perfect timing on the correction.
-They are the ones who ran the flirt pole session before the guests arrived.
-The dog walked to the door with a depleted drive tank and the sit held on the first try.
-Same dog.
+The owners who get the fastest results are not the ones with perfect timing.
+By contrast, they are the ones who ran the flirt pole session before the guests arrived.
+So the dog walked to the door with a drained drive tank and the sit held on the first try.
+In short, same dog.
 Same guests.
 The only variable was what happened 25 minutes earlier.

 From the Training Files